Deploy with NGINX Plus Ingress Controller

 -enable-prometheus-metrics

-command line arguments.
-The NGINX Plus Ingress Controller exposes NGINX Plus metrics and latency metrics in Prometheus format via the/metrics
+command line argument.
+The NGINX Ingress Controller exposes NGINX metrics in Prometheus format via the/metrics

 path on port 9113.
 This port is customizable via the-prometheus-metrics-listen-port

-command-line argument; consult the Command Line Arguments section of the NGINX Plus Ingress Controller docs for more information on available command line arguments. -
+command-line argument; consult the Command Line Arguments section of the NGINX Ingress Controller docs for more information on available command line arguments.

-Add the following Prometheus annotations NGINX Plus Ingress Controller Pod spec:
+Add the following Prometheus annotations NGINX Ingress Controller Pod spec:

 prometheus.io/scrape: "true" prometheus.io/port: "<prometheus-metrics-listen-port>"